a polka-dotted piggy bank with change around it

 But the absence of a magic pill doesn’t mean there is no magic.
 In fact, the real magic behind every transformation I’ve ever witnessed is consistency.

 Consistency is often overlooked as the true secret to success.
 It isn’t trendy or showy, and it doesn’t make for a catchy headline or promise a quick transformation.
-It’s what happens behind the curtain, what few people see but what makes the most impact.
-Maybe it’s taking a lunch break to decompress, showing up for your early morning yoga class, or getting enough rest.
-Whatever your small choices are, the magic of consistency builds, day by day, choice by choice - over days, months and years.
+It’s what happens behind the scenes, what few people see but what makes the most impact.
+Maybe it’s taking a lunch break to decompress, showing up for an early morning yoga class, or choosing to prioritize restful sleep.
+Whatever your small choices are, the magic of consistency builds day by day, choice by choice, over days, months and years.
 It’s not flashy, quick or easy but steady, intentional & effortful.
 As habit formation expert James Clear states: “Unheroic days can make for heroic decades.”

-Think of consistency like a wellness piggy bank.
-To really paint this picture, name your bank after your wellness goal (i.e ”fit”, “calm”, “vibrant”, or whatever speaks to you).
-Each time you do something that supports that goal, you drop a penny in.
-And each time you do something that doesn’t align, you take one out.
-I find this metaphor helpful to show that no single day or no one habit makes or breaks us.
-It’s what we deposit steadily and with dedication that adds up to lasting results.
+A helpful way I think of consistency is like a piggy bank (a wellness piggy bank, if you will).
+To really paint the picture of this piggy bank, I encourage my clients to name it after their specific wellness goal (i.e ”fit”, “calm”, “vibrant”, or whatever speaks to them).
+Each time they do something that supports that goal, they drop a metaphorical penny in.
+And each time they do something that doesn’t align, they take a metaphorical penny out.
+I find this idea helpful to show that no single day or no one habit makes or breaks us, but instead it’s what we deposit steadily and with dedication that adds up to lasting results.

-So if you’re feeling tempted to search for a magic pill to ignite quick change, remember that the the most powerful shifts don’t come from singular moments or isolated habits, they come from devoted days & repeated rituals.
-Keep adding those little pennies that no one sees except you.
-The magic is building behind the scenes.
+So if you’re feeling tempted to search for a magic pill to ignite quick change, remember that the most powerful shifts don’t come from singular moments or isolated habits, they come from devoted days & repeated rituals.
+Keep adding those little pennies that no one sees except you, trusting that your consistency is building magic in the long-run.